oschonrock/binfuse/README.md

 are more space efficient, and faster to build and query than traditional options like Bloom and Cookoo filters.

-The `binfuse` C++ library builds on the [C-libary](https://github.com/FastFilter/xor_singleheader) by the authors of the [relevant research paper](http://arxiv.org/abs/2201.01174).
+This `binfuse` C++ library builds on the [C-libary](https://github.com/FastFilter/xor_singleheader) by the authors of the [relevant research paper](http://arxiv.org/abs/2201.01174).

-As well as adding a convenient C++ interface, `binfuse::filter` also includes serializing the populated filter to disk and querying it directly from disk via an `mmap`, with cross platform support from [mio](https://github.com/vimpunk/mio).
+As well as adding a convenient C++ interface, `binfuse::filter` also facilitates (de-)serializing the populated filter to/from disk as well as querying it directly from disk via an `mmap`, with cross platform support from [mio](https://github.com/vimpunk/mio).
 Both in memory and "off disk" operation is supported.

-One of the challenges with binary fuse filters, is that they are immutable once populated, so data cannot be added incrementally, and they consume a significant amount of memory during the populate process - 64GB of memory is recommended for population with 500 million `uint64_t` keys/hashes.
+One of the challenges with binary fuse filters, is that they are immutable once populated, so data cannot be added incrementally, and they consume a significant amount of memory during the populate process - 64GB of memory is recommended for populating with 500 million `uint64_t` keys/hashes.
 This has, until now, placed an upward bound on the practical application of these filters to very large datasets.